Ideas

 Innovation projects

-If you are a Kent Community Health NHS Foundation Trust colleague and you have an innovation project please contact the trust’s QI team.
+If you are a Kent Community Health NHS Foundation Trust (KCHFT) colleague and you have an innovation idea, please contact the Head of Innovation and Effectiveness, Dawn Nortman.

-An innovation project is something which is completely new, original and hasn’t been done before.
-Innovation projects are usually a new product, for instance, a medical device, diagnostics, software or a training project.
-Intellection Property Rights can be used to protect the product.
+An innovation is classed as something completely new and original which hasn’t been done before, such as a new product, medical device, diagnostic software or training product.

 Our colleagues will also find further information about innovation on the trust’s intranet, simply search Innovation.